ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 # Key Configuration {#key-configuration}

-A client needs to acquire information about the key configuration of the oblivious request resource in order to send encapsulated requests.
+A client needs to acquire information about the key configuration of the oblivious encapsulation resource in order to send encapsulated requests.
 In order to ensure that clients do not encapsulate messages that other entities can intercept, the key configuration MUST be authenticated and have integrity protection.